ericsonga/APCSAReview/_sources/Recursion/recursionbasics.rst

   }

 .. fillintheblank:: recurb2fill

-    .. blank:: recurb1blank
-        :correct: 6$
-        :feedback1:  ('.*','Look for the call to the same method name')

    Which line in the method factorial contains the recursive call (the call to the same method)?

+   -    :6$: Correct.
+This line contains a call to the same method, which makes it a recursive method.
+        :.*: Look for a call to the same method name

 ..	index::
     single: base case